scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/Tutorial_Picking.rst

 The steps to be followed to select your user points are the following:

 #.
-Create a new Dynamo model: `Model Pool` |rarr| `Create new model in pool (choose type)`.
+Create a new Dynamo model: `Model Pool` ➤ `Create new model in pool (choose type)`.
 Inside this menu, you can choose any Dynamo model.
 However, remember that Scipion will rewrite your `Model` to the type you chose in the form.
 Thus, we recommend choosing the same type here.
 For this tutorial, create a General model
 #.
 Basic `dtmslice` controls:
-    * Mouse wheel |rarr| Change tomogram slice
+    * Mouse wheel ➤ Change tomogram slice
-    * X, Y, or Z keys |rarr| Alternate between X, Y, or Z slices in the viewer
+    * X, Y, or Z keys ➤ Alternate between X, Y, or Z slices in the viewer
-    * C key |rarr| Pick an "user point" in the current mouse location (**Note**: Sometimes the picked particle might appear displaced with respect to the location of your mouse.
+    * C key ➤ Pick an "user point" in the current mouse location (**Note**: Sometimes the picked particle might appear displaced with respect to the location of your mouse.
 This is a known MatLab issue, which is usually solved by minimizing/maximizing the `dtmslice` window)
-    * Delete key |rarr| Remove last picked coordinate (**Note**: You can delete a specific coordinate by right-clicking on it and selecting `Delete point: X` in the prompted menu)
+    * Delete key ➤ Remove last picked coordinate (**Note**: You can delete a specific coordinate by right-clicking on it and selecting `Delete point: X` in the prompted menu)
-    * Mouse wheel + Ctrl key |rarr| Zoom the view in our out
+    * Mouse wheel + Ctrl key ➤ Zoom the view in our out
-    * Mouse left click + C key |rarr| Rotate the view in any direction
+    * Mouse left click + C key ➤ Rotate the view in any direction
-    * Mouse left click + Shift key |rarr| Pan the view in any direction
+    * Mouse left click + Shift key ➤ Pan the view in any direction
     * Other useful actions are available `here <https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Dtmslice#:~:text=2%20%2Dc%20myCatalogue-,Viewing%20controls,-Scene%20perspective>`_.
 #.
 Select your user points in the 3D view: For this tutorial, we will select the positions where you see the "neck" of a vesicle (what we call "crowns") in contact with the outer mitochondrial membrane